A Tale of Love and Darkness (film): Plot

 Amos reflects on his early childhood in British Mandate of Palestine (now Israel) with his mother Fania and father Arieh.
 His parents are Ashkenazi Jews who have immigrated from Europe to Jerusalem.
 Amos's mother finds life difficult because Jerusalem is a desert, because her family lives in Tel Aviv, and because communication with them is difficult.
 Amos, an only child, is particularly close to his mother, who frequently tells him stories based on her childhood that often have unhappy or violent endings.

 Amos's parents regularly lend him out to a childless couple they are friends with.
-On one occasion this couple take him to visit a friend of theirs, a Palestinian Arab.
+On one occasion this couple takes him to visit a friend of theirs, a Palestinian Arab.
 They warn Amos to be quiet and not make much fuss lest he offend their hosts, but while playing with a swing he accidentally injures the Arab's little son.
 Terrified, Amos's father calls the injured boy's father and promises to pay all of the hospital fees.

 On November 29, 1947, Amos' family and others from the neighbourhood gather around a radio in the street to hear the passing of United Nations General Assembly Resolution 181, which adopted a plan to partition Mandatory Palestine into independent Arab and Jewish states.
 Amos' parents are overwhelmed with joy.
 His father tells him how savagely his grandfather was treated by anti-Semites in Europe and how, now that the Jewish people have a country of their own, that anti-Semitism will disappear forever.
 Arieh tells Amos that while he may be bullied someday for being an intellectual, no one will ever mistreat him for being a Jew.